FujitsuLaboratories/cattaz/README.md

 ### Application-enabled fenced code block

-ActiveW allows you to set an application name by info-string.
+Cattaz allows you to set an application name by info-string.
 If you want to run an application of [KPT method](http://code-artisan.io/retrospective-method-kpt/), just set `kpt` as info-string.

 * Input